-Budgeted cost: £ 48,254
+Budgeted cost: £ 49,254

-Activity Evidence that supports this approach Challeng e number(s) addresse d High quality teaching assistants deployed as additional teaching and wellbeing support Given that SEN pupils and low-attaining pupils are more likely to claim Free School Meals (FSM)1.
+Activity Evidence that supports this approach Challenge number(s ) addresse d High quality teaching assistants deployed as additional teaching and wellbeing support Given that SEN pupils and low-attaining pupils are more likely to claim Free School Meals (FSM)1.
 TAs also work more closely with pupils from low-income backgrounds.
 At Nelson, we use the skillset of our TAs to specifically support the right year group, meeting the needs of the children and providing targeted individual support.
 1,2,3,4 Purchase of a DFE validated Systematic phonics programme (Little Wandle) to secure stronger phonics teaching for all pupils.
 'Phonics has a positive impact overall with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.'
 EEF Strong phonics approaches indicate a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
-1, 2 Whole staff CPD on the teaching of reading As stated in the EEF guidance report for literacy, reading comprehension and strategies need to be explicitly taught and modelled. https://educationendowmentfoundation.org.uk/educ ation-evidence/guidance-reports/literacy-ks2 2, 3 CPD on writing Further writing CPD to build on the planning, drafting, revising, editing and publishing process.
+1, 2 Whole staff CPD on the teaching of reading As stated in the EEF guidance report for literacy, reading comprehension and strategies need to be explicitly taught and modelled. https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/literacy-ks2 2, 3 CPD on writing Further writing CPD to build on the planning, drafting, revising, editing and publishing process.
 English lead will also provide further support for the modelling of writing composition strategies and ensuring this is of the highest quality.
-The English Lead will work alongside borough advisor for 3
+The English Lead will work 3 alongside borough advisor for English to provide training to staff and planning support.
+EEF guidance report on improving literacy